Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - Newborns applying for their first SSN
 - People living abroad
 - People experiencing homelessness
 - Users without access to original documents
+- Those that can file online, must appear in person, or are able to do both

 Before this work, SSA’s guidance was difficult to navigate: